 Open palm in a dream holding a small ornamental brass key shaped like a tiny stylized pistol with a few wildflowers and a folded sheet of paper resting on cream cloth

 Today, write this decision down on paper in one sentence and add: “I will be ready for this when there is ____ inside me.”
 Fill in the blank honestly.
-The Guardian recognizes such notes as respect for the process, and in later dreams less often makes you stand frozen with a pistol in a weak hand.
+The Guardian recognizes such notes as respect for the process, and in later dreams less often leaves you frozen with a pistol in a weak hand.

 Astrological note: The dream of a pistol that will not fire often arrives during tense transits of Saturn through the 1st or 7th house, during its aspects to Mars, and during periods of Neptune touching your Mars.
 Capricorns, Aries, and Pisces recognize this dream especially precisely.
 If Saturn is now touching your Mars — the Guardian holds the decision back, and the dream conveys this through a trigger that refuses to bend until the “after” is ready inside.